Matt Tennant: Professional career

-2010 NFL Draft
+Pre-draft

-Projected as a second-round selection by Sports Illustrated, Tennant was ranked as the No. 2 available in the 2010 NFL Draft, behind only Maurkice Pouncey.
-He was drafted by the Saints in the fifth round.
+Projected as a second-round selection by Sports Illustrated, Tennant was ranked as the No. 2 available in the 2010 NFL draft, behind only Maurkice Pouncey.

 New Orleans Saints

-Tennant signed a four-year contract with the Saints on July 22, 2010.
+Tennant was selected by the Saints in the fifth round of the 2010 NFL draft with the 158th overall pick.
+He signed a four-year contract with the Saints on July 22, 2010.
 He was cut in 2012.

 New England Patriots

 Tennant was claimed off waivers by the New England Patriots on September 1, 2012, but was cut on September 4 when the Patriots needed to make room on the roster for running back Lex Hilliard.
 Tennant was again signed by New England as an emergency depth option because of the injuries to Guard Logan Mankins and Tackle Nick McDonald.

 Tennant was released by the Patriots on October 20, 2012.

 Philadelphia Eagles

 Tennant was signed by the Philadelphia Eagles on October 23, 2012, after the Eagles released center Steve Vallos, who replaced injured starting center Jason Kelce.
 He was released on August 30, 2013.